 You do not have to be a member of IATI to join a COP or IATI Connect.
 The COPs and platform are open and freely accessible to anyone and you can find all COPs here.
 By clicking on the community of your preference, you will be redirected to the homepage for that COP where you have the option to join.

 IATI Connect is a multi-functional platform that allows users to engage with peers in a multitude of ways.
 The platform already contains spaces for all IATI COPs, e-discussions and consultations, relevant upcoming events and a Resource Library.
-Over the first half of 2021, the platform will add additional features, which will be announced in due course.
+The platform also offers additional features, such as the Connect Collaborate extension, that allows users to collaboratively and simultaneously work on a piece of content, while tracking changes and leaving comments.
+Learn more about the Connect Collaborate feature in our two-pager.
 The platform is freely accessible by anyone with internet access.
 It provides automatic translation into 100+ languages and is mobile-friendly even with low bandwidth.
 Check out how to ‘Get Started in 6 Easy Steps’ or read through our more in-depth User Guide.

 You can already start sharing your thoughts or resources via IATI Connect.
-Post a ‘discussion’ to engage and encourage conversation within a specific COP, or share other relevant resources by posting a ‘topic’.
+Post a ‘discussion’ to engage and encourage conversation within a specific COP, or share other relevant resources by posting a a piece of 'content’.
 Visibility settings can be easily changed to post content to the public, to the IATI Connect community or to a specific group.
 Find more information in our IATI Connect User Guide.